 It owes this resistance to its concrete composition, specific aggregates such as quartz and additives that give it strength and flexibility ideal for soils with dense traffic.

 Its water-repellent properties allow its installation in all industrial environments.

 Hygienic and easy to maintain

-The other advantage of a waxed concrete floor is its simplicity of maintenance.
-Simply clean with soapy water or neutral cleaning agent to maintain its original shine.
-For it to be well protected and depending on the passage, it is waxed once or twice a year.
+The other advantage of a polished concrete floor is its simple maintenance.
+Just clean with an industrial scrubber dryer and water or a PH-neutral cleaning agent to maintain its original shine.

-Free of joints where bacteria and molds generally gather, the unified soil obtained thanks to waxed concrete will always be very hygienic.
+Free of joints where bacteria and mould generally accumulate, a joint-less polished concrete floor or with sealed joints will always be very hygienic.

 Here is a link where you can find all the certifications offered by a BECOSAN® treatment.